DigitalDataServices/GeocortexMenuComponents/README.md

     ```
     //This will hide or show the "Navigation" group in the "Home" tab
-    strToolbarTabArray’ = New String(){ "@language-toolbar-tab-home:@language-toolbar-group-navigation" }
+    strToolbarGroupArray = New String(){ "@language-toolbar-tab-home:@language-toolbar-group-navigation" }
     ```

-4. Next call a `RunExternalCommand` using either the `HideToolbarGroups` or `ShowToolbarGroups` as the "Command Name" with `strToolbarTabArray’` as the "Command Parameter".
+4. Next call a `RunExternalCommand` using either the `HideToolbarGroups` or `ShowToolbarGroups` as the "Command Name" with `strToolbarGroupArray` as the "Command Parameter".

 **Item Example**